DOM Events

 name: String # required - the name attribute of the meta tag

-tags are under-appreciated as a semantically-appropriate place to place data that can be consumed by multiple components on a page.
-It's even less common to see scenarios where a meta
+)meta tags are under-appreciated as a semantically-appropriate place to place data that can be consumed by multiple components on a page.
+It's even less common to see scenarios where a meta tag is updated after the page has been rendered.
+This is a shame, because there's absolutely no good reason not to do so.

 export default class extends Controller {